nicolas-gervais/predicting-car-price-from-scraped-data/picture-scraper/README.md

 3. [image-saver](https://github.com/nicolas-gervais/predicting-car-price-from-scraped-data/blob/master/picture-scraper/image-saver): turns all picture links in a picture, labeled

 4. [interior-exterior-dispatcher](https://github.com/nicolas-gervais/predicting-car-price-from-scraped-data/blob/master/picture-scraper/interior-exterior-dispatcher): sends the pictures _unlikely_ to be interior to a new folder

-You might have to manage your own directories.
+> You might have to manage your own directories/folders.